Favro/meteor-logger-mongo/README.md

 # Mongo Logger

-All `console.<error/info/log/warn>` are stored in MongoDB.
+All server-side `console.<error/info/log/warn>` are stored in MongoDB.
 You also get a convenience client-side logger which shows the stored logs in the client's console.

 ## Install